tiagobrogueira/Causal-Discovery-In-Exchangeable-Data/README.md

 NOTE: In general, this repository is not built to support methods which require training due to two main reasons: 1) No batching.
 2) No implemented framework to deal with similarity between different pairs in the Lisbon and Tuebingen datasets.
 However, these are changes which could be coded.

 NOTE: All functions (apart from the R) have the dirs called as if being called inside "bicausal/".

+NOTE: All methods were implemented so that they would work just by themselves + the original implementations. so some code may be repeated.